DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 ### Cloud Security Management

-Datadog Cloud Security Management (CSM) delivers real-time threat detection and continuous configuration audits across your entire cloud infrastructure.
+Datadog Cloud Security Management (CSM) delivers real-time threat detection and continuous configuration audits across your entire cloud infrastructure.z
 Check out the [Setting up Cloud Security Management guide][39] to get started.

 After setting up CSM, toggle the **Enable Resource Collection** option under the **Resource Collection** tab to start collecting configuration data for the [Resource Catalog][41] and CSM.
 Then, follow these instructions to enable [Misconfigurations and Identity Risks (CIEM)][40] on Google Cloud.